pristisman/replication2_tad/README.md

 # Replication Exercise "Does Victim Gender Matter for Justice Delivery?
 Police and Judicial Responses to Women's Cases in India"
-This repository contains the materials for our attempted replication of outcomes and code from Nirvikar Jassa "Does Victim Gender Matter for Justice Delivery?
-Police and Judicial Responses to Women's Cases in India", 2023
+This repository contains the materials for our replication of some of the findings from Nirvikar Jassa's 2023 study, *"Does Victim Gender Matter for Justice Delivery?
+Police and Judicial Responses to Women's Cases in India."*

 <details>
 <summary><strong>Abstract</strong></summary>